NKAmapper/n50osm/README.md

   * The N50 topology data is loaded from Kartverket.
 OSM relations are automatically created.
   * Lake data is loaded from NVE.
   * Elevation data is loaded from a Kartverket api (not from the elevation DEM or TIFF files).
-  * Place nanmes are loaded from the [SSR import files](https://wiki.openstreetmap.org/wiki/No:Import_av_stedsnavn_fra_SSR2) created by the OSM community.
+  * Place names are loaded from the [SSR import files](https://wiki.openstreetmap.org/wiki/No:Import_av_stedsnavn_fra_SSR2) created by the OSM community.
   * Buildings are tagged according to the building type CSV file on GitHub.
   * The program has an exponential complexity.
 Most municipalities will run in a few seconds, large municipalities will run in minutes (for example Vinje in 30 mins), while the largest municipalities might require several hours to complete.
 The elevation api is slow, currently running at 1 elevation per second (per stream and lake).
 * This program is a supplement to [topo2osm](https://github.com/osmno/topo2osm).
 The main differences are: